Fixing docid conflicts in metacat or local file

 One of the tricky parts is with the data tables.
 When people save a data package to the network with one table and then add another table, would a dialog box have to pop up telling the user that their first table already exists, and do they want to replace it.
 I have found the most problems with the data tables.
 Having a dialog box come up with the EML file saying it already exists seems to work sometimes.
 I have not seen a dialog box come up with a data table (same id and version number) that already exists on Metacat.

 With finding a solution, I think there are many scenarios to be mapped out.

 Note that the potential phrase to be added states, that "it is recommended" rather than have to change.

 To prevent data package name conflicts it is recommended that you create a different prefix for each computer you load Morpho on.

 I agree that adding the phrase needs some thought before it is done.
 Another thing I think that needs to be done with the profile creation is having some restraints on the scope name.
 I think spaces and special characters can cause problems.
 It might be helpful to include some kind of constraint when people fill in the scope field.

-#3 Updated by Jing Tao over 11 years ago
+#3 Updated by Jing Tao almost 14 years ago

 In order to avoid docids conflict, I added some code to keep lastid have newest value.